 Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of this shape.
-How would you describe it?
+Can you fit the tangram pieces into the outline of the dragon?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outlines of the rabbits?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of the clock?